quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part113_25.2.2_Implemen.md

 :p Describe how to visualize the soliton wave evolution over time.
 ??x
-To visualize the soliton wave evolution, you can plot the values of \( u \) at different time steps:
+To visualize the soliton wave evolution, you can plot the values of $u$ at different time steps:

 ```python
 import matplotlib.pyplot as plt